-We will discuss only those quantum electronic frequency standards with a current or potential accuracy capability of better than one part in 10^{10} .
+We will discuss only those quantum electronic frequency standards with a current or potential accuracy capability of better than one part in 1010.
 Several devices have been developed, and some are even commercially available.
-They include the forerunner of all, the ammonia maser, 12, 35 the rubidium gas cell,36 the cesium beam tube, 1-5, 19 and the hydrogen maser.
-14, 15 Two more devices have had a preliminary evaluation but are not nearly as mature as those previously mentioned: the thallium beam tube $^{37, 38}$ and the rubidium maser.13 Several more concepts are being proposed or are in the early stages of experimentation.
-They include saturated absorption of laser radiation (methane,16 iodine,17 sulfurhexafluoride,39 etc.), simple absorption of laser radiation by a traveling beam (iodine18), other beam tubes (barium oxide40), ion storage (helium,30 mercury, etc.), and the storage beam tube (hydrogen).23
+They include the forerunner of all, the ammonia maser [16, 39], the rubidium gas cell [40], the cesium beam tube [1-5.23], and the hydrogen maser [18, 19].
+Two more devices have had a preliminary evaluation but are not nearly as mature as those previously mentioned: the thallium beam tube [41, 42] and the rubidium maser [17].
+Several more concepts are being proposed or are in the early stages of experimentation.
+They include saturated absorption of laser radiation (methane [20], iodine [21], sulfurhexafluoride [43], etc.), simple absorption of laser radiation by a traveling beam (iodine [22]), other beam tubes (barium oxide [44]), ion storage (helium [34], mercury, etc.), and the storage beam tube (hydrogen [27]).

-We will now look into the basic operation principle of each device and discuss briefly the chief limitation of each by comparing with Tables 1, 2, and 3.
-It must again be emphasized that any effect imposing an accuracy limitation of worse than one part in 10^{14} will count as a limitation.
+We will now look into the basic operating principle of each device and discuss briefly the chief limitation of each by comparing with Tables 1 to 3.
+It must again be emphasized that any effect imposing an accuracy limitation of worse than one part in 10 will count as a limitation.
 No attempt will be made at quoting quantitatively these limitations.
 For those devices which have been evaluated, the reader is referred to the published data in the referenced literature.
 For all other devices and concepts it seems futile to quote data which cannot adequately be supported.
 In order to form his own opinion the reader should consult the referenced literature.
 Finally it must be emphasized that the limitations quoted here should not be regarded as final.
 They merely reflect the present state of our knowledge, and future work is likely to change them.